jordanbmowry/spotlight-nuxt/content/articles/introducing-animaginary.md

 ---
 title: 'Introducing Animaginary: High performance web animations'
-description: 'When you're building a website for a company as ambitious as Planetaria, you need to make an impression.
+description: 'When you are building a website for a company as ambitious as Planetaria, you need to make an impression.
 I wanted people to visit our website and see animations that looked more realistic than reality itself.'
 author: 'Adam Wathan'
 date: '2022-09-02'
 ---